3. EE 0 - Single Site Run

 3.2.
 Example Python setup

 The Python example solutions share a bunch of code.
 For this reason, we will put the common setup here and not need to repeat these lines in each example.
 The paths assume that these examples will be run on the TEM Docker stack.
 Subsequent Python example solutions assume that these setup commands have been run.
-In other words if you are following along, copy the following code into your Python interperter and run it before continuing.
+In other words if you are following along, copy the following code into your Python interpreter and run it before continuing.

 To read more about the data loading function that is imported from

-please see the API documentation here
+util/output.py please see the API documentation here

 util.output.load_trsc_dataframe()